brekker23/English-word-frequencies/README.md

 Every file has a .txt and .zip and .tar.gz version given

-NOTE: because this list is generated using public domain works, it will not accurately reflect the frequencies of newer words
+NOTE: because this list is generated using public domain works, it will not accurately reflect the frequencies of newer words\n\n
 NOTE: these files use scientific notation to represent many of the smaller values in word-frequencies.txt and word-percentages.txt